Weight of the False Self: Critical reception

-Max Heilman of Metal Injection stated that "Just by listening to the single 'Instinctive (Slaughterlust)', it's at least clear that Hatebreed hasn't forgotten how to be Hatebreed."
+Max Heilman of Metal Injection stated that "Just by listening to the single 'Instinctive (Slaughterlust)', it's at least clear that Hatebreed hasn't forgotten how to be Hatebreed.”
+He gave it a 7/10.

-Regarding the work, Dom Lawson of Blabbermouth.net said that "This is their strongest album in over a decade and the perfect antidote to looming grey skies."
+Regarding the work, Dom Lawson of Blabbermouth.net gave it a 9/10 and said that "This is their strongest album in over a decade and the perfect antidote to looming grey skies."

 Writing for Kerrang!, Olly Thomas noted "a certain predictability" in the album and gave it 3 out of 5 stars.

+Tim Bolitho-Jones of Distorted Sound Magazine gave the album a 8/10 stating “ Weight Of The False Self is brutally heavy, remarkably optimistic and a bit like having a therapist roar self-improvement tips at you for thirty five minutes.
+And it’s all down to shouting.
+Shout, shout and shout again.”

+Exclaim! gave the record a 7/10 stating “listeners have been searching far and wide for positive music to uplift them.
+Who knew that a band called Hatebreed would be the ones to deliver.”